 For all CP trained Processing and Telephony staff If successful customer contact is made or customer responds by phone to the Q164 letter:

 If the customer also receives CA and they are no longer exempt from the CA income test, issue the Carer Allowance adjusted taxable income details (SA489) form for the customer to complete.
 Customer contacts by phone to update their activity details Go to the CPAS screen.
 If the carer is no longer participating in the activity, before selecting the new entry, zero out hours previously recorded on the CPAS screen.
-Select the activity for recording the hours the carer undertook in the entitlement period.
+Select the relevant activity type to record the hours the carer undertook in the entitlement period.
 Is the voluntary work, education or training activity shown on the CPAS screen?

 |